 Primal Rage

 REVIEW

-Jurassic Park meets Mortal Kombat.
+Jurassic Park meets Mortal Kombat... basically.

 Primal Rage

-Also a technique borrowed from
+Another technique borrowed from the likes of

+Primal Rage